Everybody would love to leave a fortune for their family when they die and wonders how much life insurance is the right amount.

 What’s the right amount of life insurance?

 Once you talk things over with your family and enter your financial information into our calculator, we’re able to suggest a coverage amount you can trust matches your needs.
-If you‘re still not sure, feel free to experiment with different coverage levels in our needs calculator until you find the perfect match for you.
+If you‘re still not sure how much life insurance you need, that’s perfectly ok.
+Feel free to experiment with different coverage levels in our online tools until you find the perfect match, and read further about the right time to buy life insurance, or more in our honest guide to life insurance.